jroitgrund/craawler/README.md

   other words, each page should be displayed at the shallowest level it can be found, rather than in whatever order it was first found when making all the HTTP requests.

-* The `formatter` builds a nested structure from the crawler output starting from the root URL and uses jade to generate a static HTML report.
+* The `formatter` uses jade to generate a static HTML report.
 It's untested because I only included tests I wrote before code but usually I would use a golden test for this.

 ## Lower-level tidbits